KhronosGroup/Vulkan-Loader/loader/LoaderAndLayerInterface.md

 installed from locally-built sources.
  4. The "/usr/share/vulkan/\*\_layer.d" directories are for layers that are installed from Linux-distribution-provided packages.
+5. The locations in `$HOME` will only be searched if an application does not have root access.
+This is done to ensure that an application with root access does not run layers that did not need root access to install.

 As on Windows, if VK\_LAYER\_PATH is defined, then the loader will instead look at the paths defined by that variable instead of using